SongleChen2015/VERAM/README.md

     2) The viusal features for each view of shapes in the testing set
     3) the confidence for each view of shapes in the training set.

 The format of the data is hdf5 and each shape category is saved in the section 'data\i', i is the category index.
-The data structure is number of samles in the this category*12*12*4096.
+The data structure is 'number of shapes in the this category'x12x12x4096.

 We have provided the prepared the training and testing data of ModelNet10, the testing data of ModelNet40 in the fold data, they can be used directly.